NxPKG/khulnasoft-docs/content/cloudflare-one/faq/teams-policies-faq.md

 ## **How can I bypass the L7 firewall for a website?**

-Cloudflare Gateway uses the hostname in the HTTP `CONNECT` header to identify the destination of the request.
+Khulnasoft Gateway uses the hostname in the HTTP `CONNECT` header to identify the destination of the request.
 Administrators who wish to bypass a site must create a [Do Not Inspect](/cloudflare-one/policies/gateway/http-policies/#do-not-inspect) policy in order to prevent HTTP inspection from occurring on both encrypted and plaintext traffic.

 Bypassing the L7 firewall results in no HTTP traffic inspection, and logging is disabled for that HTTP session.

 ## Can I secure applications with a second-level subdomain URL?

 Yes.
 Ensure that your SSL certificates cover the first- and second-level subdomain.
 Most certificates only cover the first-level subdomain and not the second.
-This is true for most Cloudflare certificates.
+This is true for most Khulnasoft certificates.
 To cover a second-level subdomain with a CF certificate, create an [advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/manage-certificates/).

-Wildcard-based policies in Cloudflare Access only cover the level where they are applied.
+Wildcard-based policies in Khulnasoft Access only cover the level where they are applied.
 Add the wildcard policy to the left-most subdomain to be covered.

 ## How do isolation policies work together with HTTP policies?